Ewwii-sh/ewwii/docs/src/modules/global.md

 </div>

 <div group="to_debug" id="to_debug-Description" class="tabcontent"  style="display: block;" >
-Convert the boolean value into a string in debug format.
+Convert the value of the `item` into a string in debug format.
 </div>

 </div>